 The more I learned, the more it struck a chord in me.
 Your limbic system is the emotional center of your brain and it also controls the vitally important systems in your body that function without your conscious effort – sleeping, breathing, beating of your heart, and so on.

 The theory is that the limbic system can become impaired by trauma of any kind, say from an infection, toxic exposure or emotional disturbance.
 This limbic system impairment results in illness, perhaps unintentionally, the result of a kind of protection mechanism as your limbic brain puts the brakes on some of the systems in your body (detoxification for example).
 Note, that this theory doesn’t say the illnesses that result from limbic dysfunction aren’t real.
 They are perfectly real and measurable with labwork and under the microscope!

-I found very moving testimonials of people who healed entirely from all of my own conditions and some were bed-bound when they started.
+I found very moving testimonials of people who healed entirely from all of my own conditions (including Lyme) and some were bed-bound when they started.
 Here’s a good example:

 This theory struck a chord in me for many reasons.
 I’ve always been sensitive – I sense the mood in a room immediately and am extraordinarily sensitive to high emotions.
 I cry very easily.
 My memory doesn’t go back much beyond adolescence, but as a teenager certainly I was not well-adjusted.

 There was no physical abuse in my childhood but I did experience some very unusual circumstances and events as a baby and toddler.
 Our family dynamics did not include any spirituality, much overt physical or verbal affection or any humor, though my childhood was full of marvelous character building opportunities for adventure, travel and learning.

 How did my family come to be the way we are?
 Through quite a bit of inter-generational trauma.
 My mom is the child of two Jewish orphans and my dad grew up with an alcoholic father.
 I don’t know much about it, but feel sure their families were not overflowing with affection and joy.